luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   To address this issue, we employed the Silero voice activity detector @silerovad2024, isolating segments containing actual speech and passing only these segments to the Whisper transcription model.

   #let faulty_transcripts = read("inlines/n_broken.txt")
+  #let hour_duration = read("inlines/sum_duration.txt")
+  #let n_videos = read("inlines/n_videos.txt")
+  #let n_sents = read("inlines/n_sents.txt")

   Although this approach effectively reduced the number of hallucinations, #faulty_transcripts videos had to be excluded from the analysis due to faulty transcripts.
   Faulty transcripts were identified by generating all n-grams for values of n between 2 and 10, and determining whether any n-gram appeared more than nine consecutive times within a transcript.
   Subsequently, the transcriptions were tokenized and segmented into sentences using the current version of the SoMaJo tokenizer and sentence-splitter @proislSoMaJoStateoftheartTokenization2016.
-  #let hour_duration = read("inlines/sum_duration.txt")
-  #let n_videos = read("inlines/n_videos.txt")
-  #let n_sents = read("inlines/n_sents.txt")
-  After removing sentences with less than 3 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises #n_videos videos, totaling #hour_duration hours of playtime and containing #n_sents sentences.
+  After removing sentences with less than 3 tokens and videos with less than 5 sentences (often music-only videos optionally with written text on screen), our clean dataset comprises #n_videos videos, totaling #hour_duration hours of playtime and containing #n_sents sentences.

   == Detecting Populism <detection-of-populism>